-The history of veterinary applications of plants – today mostly referred to by such terms as “herbals” and “botanicals” is actually quite long and well documented.
+The history of veterinary applications of plants – today mostly referred to by such terms as “herbals” and “botanicals” – is quite long and well documented.
+Given all that’s known and been published, it’s also a bit curious that it’s a source of so much misinformation.
+That’s interesting, too!

-QUICK NOTE: That fact seems to be responsible for some of the appeal of plants as medicines.
+QUICK NOTE: That fact that plants have been used as medicine since pretty much for as long as anyone can tell seems to be responsible for at least some of the appeal of plants as medicines.
 The line of thinking is along the lines of, “Well, if it’s been around for so long, then there must be something to it.”
 Of course, when you look at things that way, you’d be able to make a very persuasive argument for riding donkeys to work, but I digress.

-But back to history.
+Back to history.
 Black and white hellebore (Helleborus niger and Veratrum album, respectively) was pierced through the ear of horses or sheep by the Roman physician Pliny in the 1st century AD.
-In the early 20th century hellebore was used as a purgative, emetic, anthelmintic and parasiticide, Which was great, I guess, but it also caused death in many animals (which, while killing the parasite, was not the result that most who give anti-parasitic agents are looking for).
-You can find historical prescriptions for plant-based medications just above everywhere, from such diverse sources as the Chinese Yuan Heng liaoma ji (arguably the most famous of the historical books written in Chinese) to the medicinal practices of the natives of the North American plains.
+In the early 20th century hellebore was used as a purgative, emetic, anthelmintic and parasiticide, Which was great, I guess, but it also caused death in many animals (which, while killing the parasite, was probably not the result that most who give anti-parasitic agents are looking for).
+You can find historical prescriptions for plant-based medications in just about every society, from such diverse sources as the Chinese Yuan Heng liaoma ji (arguably the most famous of the Chinese veterinary texts) to the medicinal practices of the natives of the North American plains.
 Botanical “horse medicines” were provided during the American Civil War.
 Even as late as 1957, popular books continued to list such substances as aconite, belladonna, cinchone, ipecac, nux vomica (strychnine) and tobacco for veterinary use.
 While I’ve been practicing for a while, learning about plants wasn’t a big part of my veterinary education, with the exception of those – quite a few actually – that are poisonous.
+I’ve gone on to learn quite a bit (you’re not supposed to stop learning, right?).

-ANOTHER QUICK NOTE: It seems not to occur to some people that plants are perhaps something less than, “Nature’s Gift®.”
-That is, some plants are really not very healthy for horses at all.
+ANOTHER QUICK NOTE: Given all of that’s known about poisonous plants, t seems not to occur to some people that plants are perhaps something less than, “Nature’s Gift®,” at least sometimes That is, some plants are really not very healthy for horses at all.
 One has to pick one’s spots, I suppose.

 Anyway, since the mid-20th century, veterinarians didn’t really receive any education in the use of plants as medicine, probably for many reasons (read on).
-It wasn’t until the “alternative” medicine movement of the late 20th century that interest in the use of plants as medicine was revived in industrialized societies (even as they were still quite commonly used in less developed areas where things like medicine, hygiene, and fresh water still haven’t had significant inroads into society).
+It wasn’t until the “alternative” medicine movement of the late 20th century that interest in the use of plants as medicine was revived in industrialized societies (even as they were still quite commonly used in less developed areas where things like medicine, hygiene, and fresh water still haven’t had significant inroads into society and, as such, are pretty much not available).

 MEDICINAL PLANTS = CRUDE DRUGS

-So can we agree that if plants can act as medicine, it’s because there’s something in them?
+We should all be able to agree that plants at least have the potential to act as medicine.
+But if they do, it has to be because there’s something in them, right?
 (If not, I’d love to hear your thoughts.)
-It’s just a fact that the active ingredients of some pharmaceuticals are identical to, or derivatives of, bioactive constituents of historic folk remedies.
-Furthermore, herbal and botanical sources are the origin of as much as 30% of all modern pharmaceuticals (lots of people continue to actively look for substances in plants that might have medicinal effects).
+The fact is that the active ingredients of some pharmaceuticals are identical to, or are derivatives of, bioactive constituents of historic folk remedies.
+Furthermore, herbal and botanical sources are the origin of as much as 30% – 35% of all modern pharmaceuticals, and lots of people continue to actively look for substances in plants that might also have medicinal effects.

-Here’s a good example.
+Here’s a good example of a drug in/from a plant.
 You know aspirin (acetylsalicylic acid), right?
 Aspirin is a derivative of salicylic acid, which, as salicin (salicyl alcohol plus a sugar molecule), occurs in the flower buds of the meadowsweet (spirea) and in the bark and leaves of several trees, notably the white willow (Salix alba).
 Over time – centuries, actually – some cultures – those to which white willow trees were available – figured out that white-willow-bark extracts could be used as a pain remedy.
+Here’s another example.
 The natives of the tropical Andean forests of South America figured out that quinine, derived from the bark of the Cinchona tree, was an anti-fever agent.
-As such, it was widely employed for the treatment of fevers of virtually any origin, and its “discovery” by western explorers started an entire industry, one that declined only when modern medicines were developed (it was the subject of a fascinating book, which is well worth the read, if you can find it).
+As such, it was widely employed by them for the treatment of fevers of virtually any origin, and its “discovery” by western explorers started an entire industry, one that declined only when modern medicines were developed.
+The “Fever Bark Tree” was also the subject of a fascinating book, which is well worth the read, if you can find it.

 There’s a reason that the use of plants as medicines went into decline.
-You see, if one relies on the fact that herbal products were used throughout history, one may also overlook some real problems.
-For example, say that you’re bound an determined to get your salicin (the parent of salicylate drugs, like aspirin) from white willow bark.
+You see, if one simply wants to assert that herbal products were used throughout history, one may also overlook some real problems.
+Many herbal remedies simply didn’t do anything.
+But let’s say that you’re bound an determined to get your salicin from white willow bark.
 In order to ingest one gram of salicin from willow bark – which is only about half as potent as aspirin – you have to ingest at least fourteen grams of the bark.
-And, willow bark has lots of tannins in it.
+If you’re not a big fan of eating bark, that could be problematic in and of itself, but willow bark also has lots of tannins in it.
 Tannins are astringent (drying), bitter tasting compounds found in many plants (think red wine grapes).
 The tannins in willow bark – and the salicin itself, for that matter – are very irritating to the stomach.
 So, while consuming 14 grams of white willow bark might get you an effective medicine, it would also most likely give you quite a bellyache.

 YOU’RE NOT ALWAYS SURE WHAT YOU’RE GETTING

-Another significant problem is that there is a lot of natural variation in plants.
+Another significant problem with herbs as medicines is that there is a lot of natural variation in plants.
 Different species of the same plant may have active compounds of varying qualities and quantities.
-And the plants aren’t stable, either – in fact, the potency of plant-based compounds deteriorates (just like everything), but at unknown rates.
+Plants aren’t stable, either – in fact, the potency of plant-based compounds deteriorates (just like everything), but at unknown rates.
 And, of course, different compounds also have various absorption rates from the gastrointestinal tract.
-Oh, and there are also variations from batch to batch depending on growing conditions.
+Oh, and there are also variations from batch to batch – and even plant to plant – depending on growing conditions.
+I don’t usually mind surprises, but I’m less enthusiastic about surprises when the surprise is supposed to be a medicine.

 WHAT, ANOTHER QUICK NOTE?
 Yes.
 Imagine going to the grocery store and being asked to buy a product that you 1) Don’t know what’s it contains, 2) Don’t know how long it will last, and 3) Don’t really know what it’s supposed to do.
 But it is in a pretty package.
 Well?